Roger92/metric-ruler-labels/README.md

 ## Dependencies
 - libWrapper from ruipin https://foundryvtt.com/packages/lib-wrapper/

-Also thanks to those developers :)
+Also thanks to ruipin for the libWrapper module :)

 ## Planned
 Support for MeasureTemplate tool (cone, circle, ray) and for the package DragRuler.